OUR

 Vocational Education and Training Levy

-Twenty trainees from the Namibia Institute of Mining and Technology vocational training centre were provided an opportunity to work alongside skilled artisans to gain valuable technical skills and knowledge.
+Rössing has been participating in the Vocational Education and Training Levy submission since inception and has contributed N$8,483,662.37 to the 2023 Training Levy cycle.
+Nineteen job attachments from Namibia Institute of Mining and Technology (“NIMT”) vocational training centre were provided an opportunity to work alongside skilled artisans to gain valuable practical technical skills and knowledge.